What is lost and unclaimed super?

 Let your employer know

-Whenever you move house or change your phone number/email, update your contact details with your super fund.
+Whenever you move house or change your phone number/email, update your contact details in your super account.

 If you combine all your super into one account, you only have one account to keep track of.
 It's less hassle and probably fewer fees, which means less worry.

-If you don't expect to add or get any more money into your super account, please contact us so we don't automatically transfer your super to the ATO when your balance falls below $6,000.
+If you don't expect to add or get any more money into your super account, please contact us.
+If you don’t, we’ll need to send your super to the ATO when your balance falls below $6,000.

-Log in to Member Online regularly so that your account stays "active" in our systems.
+Log in to Member Online or our app regularly to keep your account active.

 FAQs about lost super